turtle2007/Study2/README.md

 <!-- 2019.6.8 -->

-As a demo, the usage of the web audio API are recovered in this version.
+The usage of the web audio API are recovered in this experimental version.